 - Initiate a meeting with the faculty to discuss,

 General Guidelines for Quality of Written WorkIn the Community and Social Services Management program, both in courses and field placement, there are continuous requirements for written work in a variety of formats (papers, assignments, forms and plans, handouts, etc.).
 It is expected that all students will meet the standard of English required within our profession.
 Faculty and Field Placement Associates will identify students who are having difficulty in this area and will approach students to discuss the need for improvement.
-Students may be referred to the Learning Commons to help them improve the quality of their written work.
+Students may be referred to the Library Services to help them improve the quality of their written work.

 Unless otherwise indicated by professors, generally, assignments should be: